Does work-life balance only work as a lump sum?

 On ikigai and bizarre “guilt” of fortune

 Actually, guilt may not even be the correct word for it.
 Guilt seems to imply that there is something wrong to be admitted, but for this particular situation, I don’t think that there is.
 I just haven’t found the exact term, and guilt feels to be the closest to what I’m currently feeling despite missing a certain justification.
-There is this specific pattern that being in isolation had brought me to, which I’ve noticed more over the years.
-It began when I was still living in Edmonton, where oftentimes, especially during winter when everyone couldn’t be bothered to go outside…

 Shifting the source of joy to the everyday things